 Instructor-Led Training remains one of the most effective training methods, but consumes a large chunk of the training budget.
-In fact, according to Brandon Hall, it represents 70% of all training.
+In fact, according to the Brandon Hall Group, it represents 70% of all training.
 For over 30 years, however, organizations have placed the Learning Management System (LMS) at the core of their learning technology stack for managing their training and learning functions—despite the fact that it was never designed to manage ILT.

 So, why do LMSs struggle to manage Instructor-Led Training?
 What can you do about it?

 Understanding Instructor-Led Training Operations